These courses are listed by approved training centres. Please contact them directly regarding payments and availability queries.

 The certificate holds a lifelong validity, although we strongly recommend annual refresher training to ensure the ongoing maintenance of your competency.
 Your commitment to staying up-to-date is greatly appreciated.

-Welcome to our Care Certificate course, designed to provide new employees with essential knowledge and skills.
-This course encompasses 15 standards and recommendations established by Health Education England, Skills for Care, and Skills for Health.
+Our Care Certificate course is designed to equip new employees with the essential knowledge and skills needed to excel in the care sector.
+Covering all 16 standards and recommendations set out by Health Education England, Skills for Care, and Skills for Health, this programme provides a strong foundation for your career.

-During this course, you will explore the knowledge-based units and receive comprehensive evidence-based learning statements to track your progress.
-This documentation, in addition to the final exam, ensures a thorough understanding of the material.
+Throughout the course, you will work through the knowledge-based units and receive comprehensive, evidence-based learning statements to track your progress.
+Combined with the final exam, this ensures a thorough understanding of all topics covered.

-We also offer a training portfolio to record your training journey throughout the Care Certificate program, aiding in your continuous workplace development.
-For your convenience, delegates will receive a tracking document that allows care managers to confirm the completion of competency-based units, ensuring all practical requirements are met before the Care Certificate is issued.
+We provide a training portfolio to document your learning journey during the Care Certificate programme, supporting your ongoing professional development.
+In addition, delegates receive a tracking document enabling care managers to verify the completion of competency-based units, ensuring all practical requirements are met before the Care Certificate is awarded.

-The Care Certificate is a mandatory requirement for all individuals entering the care sector.
-Ideally, it should be completed before commencing work and must be finalised within twelve weeks of employment.
-This course is also suitable for existing staff seeking to refresh or enhance their knowledge.
+The Care Certificate is a mandatory qualification for anyone entering the care profession.
+Ideally, it should be completed before starting work and must be achieved within twelve weeks of employment.
+It is equally suitable for existing staff wishing to refresh or enhance their skills.

-Our online course includes a practical module for hands-on skill practice, which can be conducted locally.
-We also offer the flexibility to integrate classroom-based and online qualifications to expand your knowledge and create tailored training packages.
-If necessary, we can arrange nationally recognised practical lessons to complement your learning.
+Our online course includes an optional local practical module for hands-on skills practice.
+We can also combine classroom-based and online qualifications to expand knowledge and create bespoke training packages.
+Where required, we can arrange nationally recognised practical sessions to complement your learning.

-We are committed to supporting your training needs in the care sector and offer various regulated qualifications that can be seamlessly integrated into your Care Certificate training package.
+We are committed to supporting your training needs in the care sector and offer a range of regulated qualifications that can be integrated seamlessly into your Care Certificate training package.

 Care Certificate Recommendations